Can I add a column and populate it in a single transaction?

 Short: No, you can't.

 In earlier versions of Firebird it was allowed, but it produced a bug as it would always update the first column in the table and not the newly added one.
-To circumvent this nasty bug (which it pretty hard to fix BTW), it is now prevented.
+As this bug is very hard to fix, developers decided to prevent such updates until the fix is made.

 Some tools enforce commiting the transaction to prevent you from discovering the bug.
-For example, isql has AUTO COMMIT DDL set to on, so it automatically commits the ALTER TABLE ...
-ADD ... statement, unless you explicitly tell it not to, and FlameRobin adds an explicit COMMIT between ALTER and UPDATE when you try to add a new NOT NULL column.
+For example, isql has AUTO COMMIT DDL set to ON by default, so it automatically commits the ALTER TABLE ...
+ADD ... statements, unless you explicitly tell it not to.
+FlameRobin adds an explicit COMMIT between ALTER and UPDATE when you try to add a new NOT NULL column.

 Do you find this FAQ incorrect or incomplete?
 Please e-mail us what needs to be changed.
 To ensure quality, each change is checked by our editors (and often tested on live Firebird databases), before it enters the main FAQ database.
 If you desire so, the changes will be credited to your name.
 To learn more, visit our add content page.